-We offer CMS Training at regular intervals throughout the year.
-Editors must attend CMS Training to activate their Cascade account, regardless of any prior web editing experience.
+CMS Training is offered at regular intervals throughout the year.
+New web editors must attend CMS Training to activate their Cascade account, regardless of any prior web editing experience.

-Audience: This class is mandatory for new web editors of sites in the responsive web templates.
-Please enroll in this this class only if the site you will be editing is already in the responsive templates or close to launching.
+Audience: This class is mandatory for new web editors of sites in the new standard university web templates (sites that look like this one).
+Please enroll in this class only if the site you will be editing is already in the new templates or close to launching.

 Audience: This class is mandatory for all web editors (regardless of templates used).